| Model & year: 91-97 8-Series, U.S.

 Does your sunroof have rust spots?
 Does it jam or drag when operating?
 All of the above?
 It's rebuild time.

-1) New panel/professional paint match/new gasket - This will instantly eliminate all rust but is quite expensive.
+1) New panel > professional paint match > new gasket - Instantly eliminates all rust but expensive.
 Complicating this is the adhesive trim on the panel's underside (#3, diagram 1).
-This trim serves to hold down the ceiling liner (#4, diagram 1) and covers the panel's unsightly underside in "tilt" position.
+This trim serves to hold down the ceiling liner (#4, diagram 1) and covers the panel's unsightly underside in tilt position.
 It's outrageously expensive to replace (list $693.39) and needs to be re-used, if possible, in order to keep costs down.
+Perform all panel installation work yourself for more savings (procedures below).

-Sunroof Simplification: Almost all sunroof problems are related to defective trolley gears, which control ceiling liner movement.
+Sunroof Simplification: Almost all sunroof movement problems are related to defective trolley gears, which control the ceiling liner.
 Eliminate these parts and never be troubled again!
 See Sunroof Simplification.

 NOTE: your car will be unusable for the duration of the repair (unless you don't mind driving with a missing sunroof).
-The replacement parts specified above are typically not stocked by dealers and will have to be ordered, delaying any repair.
-If refinishing the panel, allow for metal work and paint time.
-If buying a new panel, you could wait until it's painted and ready.
-Overall, this could mean 2-3 weeks.
+The replacement parts specified are typically not stocked by dealers and will have to be ordered, delaying repairs.

 TIP: If your sunroof has jammed completely and is now "out of sync", unplug the sunroof switch briefly to re-set.
+Or, use the special sunroof wrench (in your trunk tool kit) to turn motor directly.
 From the fully closed position, press up on switch (tilt) and hold 10 seconds for additional calibration, if necessary.

 Sunroof Panel Removal: